Arduino-IRremote/Arduino-IRremote/README.md

 If `IR_SEND_PIN` is specified (as C macro), it reduces program size and improves send timing for AVR.
 If you want to use a variable to specify send pin e.g. with `setSendPin(uint8_t aSendPinNumber)`, you must disable this `IR_SEND_PIN` macro e.g. with `#undef IR_SEND_PIN`.
 Then you can change send pin at any time before sending an IR frame.
 See also [Compile options / macros for this library](https://github.com/Arduino-IRremote/Arduino-IRremote?tab=readme-ov-file#compile-options--macros-for-this-library).

+## Polarity of send pin
+By default the polarity is HIGH for active and LOW for inactive or pause.
+This corresponds to the connection schema: Pin -> Resistor-> IR-LED -> Ground.<br/>
+If you want to use the connection schema: VCC -> IR-LED -> Resistor -> Pin, you must specify `USE_ACTIVE_LOW_OUTPUT_FOR_SEND_PIN`.

 ### List of public IR code databases
 http://www.harctoolbox.org/IR-resources.html